-Staff Summary: The Council adopted groundfish stock assessments to be conducted in 2021 as follows: full assessments for vermilion and sunset rockfishes (to be assessed as a complex of the two species), Dover sole, and lingcod; data-moderate assessments for spiny dogfish, copper rockfish, quillback rockfish, and squarespot rockfish; an update assessment of sablefish; and catch-only projection updates for arrowtooth flounder, canary rockfish, darkblotched rockfish, and petrale sole.
+Staff Summary: The Council adopted groundfish stock assessments to be conducted in 2021 as follows: full assessments for vermilion and sunset rockfishes (to be assessed as a complex of the two species), Dover sole, and lingcod; data-moderate assessments for spiny dogfish, copper rockfish, quillback rockfish, and squarespot rockfish; an update assessment of sablefish; and catchonly projection updates for arrowtooth flounder, canary rockfish, darkblotched rockfish, and petrale sole.
 There will be three Stock Assessment Review (STAR) panels next year to review the full assessments with one panel for vermilion and sunset rockfishes and one panel for lingcod since there will be separate area assessments.
 The third STAR panel will review Dover sole and the data-moderate spiny dogfish assessment since that assessment will be more complex and in need of a more robust review process.
-The Council also adopted three terms of reference to guide the 2021-2022 stock assessment review process for groundfish and CPS, and groundfish rebuilding analyses.
+The Council also adopted three terms of reference to guide the 2021-2022 stock assessment review process for groundfish and coastal pelagic species (CPS), the 2021-2022 methodology review process for groundfish and CPS, and groundfish rebuilding analyses.
 Effective 2023, the Council requested separate stock assessment terms for reference for groundfish and CPS.